 Bond returned to campus again Wednesday to share her success story and promote her business during the second annual Entrepreneurship Village.
 In the amphitheater and surrounding the Bell Tower, 33 student- and alumni-owned businesses in the idea, early start-up and revenue generating phases showcased their innovation and creativity.

 “I think by assembling this critical mass, we are able to share the quality, ability and volume of what’s been happening in the program.
-It is great for alumni to connect with current students, find interns and make contacts,” said Entrepreneurship Professor Jeff Cornwall.
+It is great for alumni to connect with current students, find interns and make contacts,” Cornwall said.

 Belmont students know finding industry gaps and solutions to meet the market’s needs are the key to entrepreneurial success.